isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/kb-articles/authoring/webeditor/customization/add-custom-button-to-webeditor-toolbar.md

 ---
 # Add new custom actionable button in webeditor toolbar

-In this article we will learn how add a new cusom button in webeditor toolbar and call javascript to perform desired custom operation.
+In this article we will learn how add a new custom button in webeditor toolbar and call javascript to perform desired custom operation.

 Adding a actionable button to webeditor involves following steps:
-- Adding the button in the ui_config.json at the position where it is needed
+- Adding the button in the *ui_config.json* at the position where it is needed
 - Registering the button on-click event in the webeditor for user to perform an action when they click it